 Compaction factor test of concrete:-

 The compacting factor test is performed to find out the workability of concrete.
-Slump test doesn’t give results for the low workability of concrete when the slump is <50mm.
-Compaction factor test used for concrete mixes of very low workability.
+Slump test doesn’t give accurate results for the low workability of concrete when the slump is <50mm.
+Here to dealt with Compaction factor test used for concrete mixes of very low workability.

 The compaction factor is defined as the ratio of the weight of partially compacted concrete to the weight of fully compacted concrete.